Jeannie Carson

-Jeannie Carson (born Jean Shufflebottom; 23 May 1928) is a British-born retired comedian, actress, singer, and dancer.
+Jeannie Carson (born Jean Shufflebottom; 23 May 1928 – 1 August 2022) was a British-born American actress, singer, and dancer.
 She has a star on the Hollywood Walk of Fame.

 Early life

 Born to show business parents, Carson was born as Jean Shufflebottom in Pudsey, West Riding of Yorkshire.
-In her early British films, she performed under the name Jean Carson, but later changed her given name to "Jeannie" to avoid confusion with the similarly named American actress Jean Carson.
+In her early British films, she performed under the name Jean Carson, but later changed her given name to "Jeannie" to avoid confusion with the American actress Jean Carson.

 Acting career

 Carson had an early role in A Date with a Dream (1948).
 In 1949 she was a principal boy at the Theatre Royal in Birmingham.
 She left Birmingham and was cast as the head of the chorus in Noel Coward's Ace of Clubs.
 In 1951 she went into a musical, Latin Quarter at London casino.

 Carson acted in Love from Judy on stage in London.
-This debuted in 1951 and was a huge success running until 1953; the BBC broadcast a film version.
+This debuted in 1951 and ran until 1953; the BBC broadcast a film version.
 Carson was also in the film Love in Pawn (1953).
 After producer Max Liebman saw her in Love from Judy, he signed her to a contract to appear on television in the United States, starting with a six-episode color version of the Broadway musical Best Foot Forward and then in a version of Heidi.
-In January 1953 she released her first recording on the newly formed Philips label "Barrels and Barrels of Roses".
+In January 1953 she released her first recording on the newly formed Philips label, "Barrels and Barrels of Roses".

 Carson was in two films for J. Lee Thompson co-starring Diana Dors, As Long as They're Happy (1955) and An Alligator Named Daisy (1955).